moltenform/labs_coordinate_music/README.md

 1. Install Spotipy (pip install spotipy)
 1. Copy coordmusicuserconfig.py.template to coordmusicuserconfig.py,
 	* fill in the missing information,
-	* for example from `# return u'~/music'` to `# return u'~/my/music/files'`
+	* for example from `# return u'~/music'` to `return u'~/my/music/files'`
 	* to enable linking to spotify, you will need a SpotifyClientID,
 	* you can sign up for this at https://developer.spotify.com/my-applications/
 1. Run \_\_main\_\_.py, it will interactively ask what you'd like it to do

-Optional: the C++ program wavcut can split wav files based on a list of approximate song lengths in seconds.
+Also: the C++ program wavcut can split wav files based on a list of approximate song lengths in seconds.

-Optional: on Windows, you can install pywinauto to enable the "type into Spotify window" feature.
+Also: on Windows, you can install pywinauto to enable the "type into Spotify window" feature.

+Also: when the Python script is asking you a question, you can type "BRK" to pause, investigate the question, and then resume processing the directory from the start.

 Tests pass on latest Linux Mint and Windows 7+.